 model approved by the Youth Committee and full Board.
 Additionally, some youth activities are administered through competitively procured service provider contracts.

-As part of the transition from the Workforce Investment Act to WIOA, year-round services are provided to eligible youth ages 14-24.
-Overall, the Board dedicates at least 20% of funds for work-based elements, such as paid and unpaid work experiences, internships, summer jobs, and permanent employment.
+WIOA provides year-round services to eligible youth ages 14-24.
+Overall, the Board allocates at least 20% of funds for work-based elements, such as paid and unpaid work experiences, internships, summer jobs, and permanent employment.

 In-School Services.
-With respect to In-School Youth, the Board primarily targets individuals aged 14-18 who are at-risk of dropping out of school.
+With respect to In-School Youth, the Board primarily targets individuals aged 14-21 who are at-risk of dropping out of school.
 Services include intense tutorial services, peer-to-peer mentorship programs, and close tracking of academic progress.
-The Board calls upon the public school systems located within the local area to help provide services to In-School Youth.
+The Board calls upon the public-school systems located within the local area to help provide services to In-School Youth.
 Typically, program elements are available as part of the regular school services, or as extra-curricular offerings.
 The Board also uses the existing non-profit and faith-based organizations to provide additional on- going services to Youth and their families.
-Additionally, it may include summer jobs as part of the work experience component, but such activities will be in conjunction with services occurring during the school year.
+Additionally, it may include a year-round work experience component, but such activities will be in conjunction with services occurring during the school year.

 Out-of-School Services.
 The Board allows WSD to enroll Out-of-School Youth aged 16-24 into WIOA Adult programs, (including training using ITAs) concurrently or sequentially with their Youth services, as appropriate for the individual.
 Under the new WIOA provisions, the Board will ensure that at least 75% of funds are expended on Out-of-School activities.

-Additionally, because most Out-of-School Youth require assistance with obtaining a GED, the Board has established a partnership with GPTC to provide preparation classes at the One-Stop facility.
+Additionally, because most Out-of-School Youth require assistance with obtaining a GED, the Board has established a partnership with GPTC to enroll youth into GED.
 Additionally, it also provides job readiness and employability classes at this same location.

 Youth Services Model.
 Under DeKalb’s model, Youth are exposed to various career exploration and leadership development activities.
 They are provided with tools and information to make informed decisions about their future.
 Examples include presentations on highway/driving safety, email and texting etiquette, dressing for success, and various job readiness activities.
-Sessions are usually held after school hours and parents are encouraged to attend.

 The Youth service provider(s) is(are) responsible for ensuring that their team remains in ongoing communication with enrolled participants, moving them forward in meeting their individual employment and training goals.
 Additionally, the provider(s) avoid(s) duplication of services by maintaining contact with any other organizations providing concurrent services that are external to the workforce system.